 - A considerable number of seniors were experiencing cost burdens including 253 renters and 955 owners. - A total of 129 or 58% of seniors who rented and earned less than 30% MFI were overspending on their housing, including almost half who were spending at least 50% of their incomes on housing.
-Another 75 seniors who were renting and earning between 30% and 50% MFI were also overspending on their housing, with 27% spending more than half of their income on housing.
-These seniors should be the targets for new subsidized housing units.
+Another 75 seniors who

-28 This data is somewhat older than the 2021 census data summarized above; however, it provides additional breakdowns of cost burdens by tenure, income range and types of households.
-35
+&lt;sup>27 This data is somewhat older than the 2021 census data summarized above; however, it provides additional breakdowns of cost burdens by tenure, income range and types of households.

-- There were also 49 seniors with incomes in the 50% to 80% MFI range with cost burdens, almost all with severe cost burdens representing one-quarter of all seniors who were renting in this income category. - There were no cost burdens for seniors who were renting and earning more than 80% MFI. - Of the 3,075 seniors who were homeowners, 950 or 31% were spending too much on their housing including 445 or 14% with severe cost burdens. - A total of 850 of the 1,450 seniors who were owners with incomes at or below 80% AMI had cost burdens. - Cost burdens were particularly high for those earning at or below 30% MFI, all with cost burdens and 90% with severe cost burdens.
+- were renting and earning between 30% and 50% MFI were also overspending on their housing, with 27% spending more than half of their income on housing.
+These seniors should be the targets for new subsidized housing units. - There were also 49 seniors with incomes in the 50% to 80% MFI range with cost burdens, almost all with severe cost burdens representing one-quarter of all seniors who were renting in this income category. - There were no cost burdens for seniors who were renting and earning more than 80% MFI. - Of the 3,075 seniors who were homeowners, 950 or 31% were spending too much on their housing including 445 or 14% with severe cost burdens. - A total of 850 of the 1,450 seniors who were owners with incomes at or below 80% AMI had cost burdens. - Cost burdens were particularly high for those earning at or below 30% MFI, all with cost burdens and 90% with severe cost burdens.
 The combination of fixed incomes and rising utility, property taxes, and insurance costs, is likely contributing to these high cost burdens